 Purpose

 A well-developed Plan Summary section provides a meaningful context for the LCAP.
 This section provides information about an LEA’s community as well as relevant information about student needs and performance.
-In order to provide a meaningful context for the rest of the LCAP, the content of this section should be clearly and meaningfully related to the content included in the subsequent sections of the LCAP.
+In order to present a meaningful context for the rest of the LCAP, the content of this section should be clearly and meaningfully related to the content included throughout each subsequent section of the LCAP.

 Requirements and Instructions

+General Information

+A description of the LEA, its schools, and its students in grades transitional kindergarten–12, as applicable to the LEA.

-General Information – Briefly describe the LEA, its schools, and its students in grades TK–12, as applicable to the LEA.
+Briefly describe the LEA, its schools, and its students in grades TK–12, as applicable to the LEA.

-For example, information about an LEA in terms of geography, enrollment, or employment, the number and size of specific schools, recent community challenges, and other such information as an LEA wishes to include can enable a reader to more fully understand an LEA’s LCAP.
+For example, information about an LEA in terms of geography, enrollment, employment, the number and size of specific schools, recent community challenges, and other such information the LEA may wish to include can enable a reader to more fully understand the LEA’s LCAP.

-As part of this response, identify any schools within the LEA receiving LCFF Equity Multiplier funding.
+As part of this response, identify all schools within the LEA receiving Equity Multiplier funding.

+Reflections: Annual Performance

+A reflection on annual performance based on a review of the California School Dashboard (Dashboard) and local data.

-Reflections: Annual Performance – Reflect on the LEA’s annual performance on the Dashboard and local data.
-This may include both successes and challenges identified by the LEA.
+Reflect on the LEA’s annual performance on the Dashboard and local data.
+This may include both successes and challenges identified by the LEA during the development process.

+LEAs are encouraged to highlight how they are addressing the identified needs of student groups, and/or schools within the LCAP as part of this response.

-As part of this response, the LEA must identify the following:
+As part of this response, the LEA must identify the following, which will remain unchanged during the three-year LCAP cycle:

 Any school within the LEA that received the lowest performance level on one or more state indicators on the 2023 Dashboard;